About the Schwinn Folding Bike

 - Made in China

-The bike has been updated in the past few years with a rear brake that matches the front design and replaces the drum brake.
+Since October 2012, The bike has been updated with a rear brake that matches the front design and replaces the drum brake.
 It makes for easier owner maintenance.
 I read this on a Canadian Tire review of the bike and saw this myself at a store in person.
 It makes for a better overall bike design.